QubesOS/qubes-doc/reference/glossary.md

 ProxyVM
 -------
 Proxy Virtual Machine.
-A type of VM which proxies network access for other VMs.
+A type of [VM](#vm) which proxies network access for other VMs.
 Typically, a ProxyVM sits between a NetVM and another VM (such as an AppVM or a TemplateVM) which requires network access.

 FirewallVM
 ----------
 Firewall Virtual Machine.
-A type of ProxyVM which is used to enforce network-level policies (a.k.a. "firewall rules").
+A type of [ProxyVM](#proxyvm) which is used to enforce network-level policies (a.k.a. "firewall rules").
 A FirewallVM called `sys-firewall` is created by default in most Qubes installations.

 DispVM
 ------
 Disposable Virtual Machine.
-A temporary AppVM which can quickly be created, used, and destroyed.
+A temporary [AppVM](#appvm) which can quickly be created, used, and destroyed.

 DVM
 ---
-An abbreviation of **DispVM**, typically used to refer to the TemplateVM on which DispVMs are based.
+An abbreviation of [DispVM](#dispvm), typically used to refer to the TemplateVM on which DispVMs are based.
 By default, a VM named `fedora-XX-dvm` is created on most Qubes installations (where `XX` is the current Fedora version).

 PV
 --
 Paravirtualization.
 An efficient and lightweight virtualization technique originally introduced by the Xen Project and later adopted by other virtualization platforms.
-Unlike HVMs, paravirtualized VMs do not require virtualization extensions from the host CPU.
+Unlike HVMs, paravirtualized [VMs](#vm) do not require virtualization extensions from the host CPU.
 However, paravirtualized VMs require a PV-enabled kernel and PV drivers, so the guests are aware of the hypervisor and can run efficiently without emulation or virtual emulated